Scythians: Social organisation

 The Scythian society was patriarchal; while women from the upper classes were free to ride horses, women from the lower classes may have not been free to do so and may have spent most of their time indoors.
 Among the more nomadic tribes, the women and children spent most of their time indoors in the wagons.
 With increased Sauromatian immigration in the late 6th century BC, among whom women held high social status, the standing of women improved enough that they were allowed to become warriors from the Middle Scythian period.
-Within Scythian priesthood there existed a group of transgender soothsayers, called the Anarya (lit. 'unmanly'), who were born and lived their early lives as men, and later in their lives assumed the mannerisms and social roles role of women.
-Polygamy was practised among the Scythian upper classes, and kings had harems in which both local women and woman who had been bought lived.
+Within Scythian priesthood there existed a group of soothsayers, called the Anarya (lit. 'unmanly'), who were born and lived their early lives as men, and later in their lives assumed the mannerisms and social roles of women.
+Polygamy was practised among the Scythian upper classes, and kings had harems in which both local women and women who had been bought lived.
 Some of these women were the kings' legal wives and others were their concubines.
 After the deaths of Scythian men, their main wives or concubines would be killed and buried alongside them.
 The wives and concubines could also be passed down as inheritance.